oktadev/okta-blog/_source/_posts/2023-01-23-keycloak-kubernetes-prod.md

 ### Map the roles claim

 The users that sign in through Auth0 are imported to Keycloak.
 The role assigned in Auth0 must be mapped to the pre-configured roles in Keycloak for the authorization mechanism to work.
 In the Keycloak Administration Console, go to **Identity providers** again, and choose **auth0**.
 Then choose the **Mappers** tab.
 Click **Add mapper**.
-Fill the values as follows and click **Save**:
+Fill in the values as follows and click **Save**:

 - Name: **ROLE_USER**
 - Sync mode override: **Force** (update the user roles during every login)